DragoniteSpam/GameMakerTutorialTutorial/README.md

 *Friggin' nerds.*

 It's also usually a good idea to avoid sounding too conversational.
-Some people find writing that's too conversational to ruin the immersion and it may be hard to focus on if you include too many weird jokes and self-referential— dammit...
+Some people find writing that's too conversational to ruin the immersion and it may be hard to focus on if you include too many weird jokes and self-referential, which you should be well aware if you've somehow made it this far in this tutorial.

 Sprinkling in images and code samples throughout your text is often recommended.
 This gives people a reference as to where they should be at given points in the code, and if something starts to go wrong it gives them a way to pin down where it might have happened.